Top 30 Best Indian Bloggers in 2026

 - Est. Monthly Traffic: 10M-15M visits

-What Makes Her Unique: Shradha transformed a personal blog into India’s most recognized startup media company.
-YourStory has profiled over 100,000 entrepreneurs and is now backed by major investors.
+What Makes Her Unique: Shradha turned a personal blog into India’s most recognized startup media company.
+YourStory has now profiled more than 200,000 entrepreneurs and reaches over 10 million readers a month.
 She proved that blogging can scale into serious media.

-One of the first female bloggers on our list of the best Indian bloggers, Shradha earlier worked as a journalist on some major media channels like Times of India.
+One of the first female bloggers on our list of the best Indian bloggers, Shradha earlier worked as a journalist at major media channels like Times of India.

-The blog houses stories of great businessmen, entrepreneurs, and budding trends and helps them reach out to bigger audiences and potential sponsors.
+The platform houses stories of entrepreneurs, founders, and emerging trends, helping them reach bigger audiences and potential investors.

 Amit Agarwal